-This is in reply to a request for a ruling to determine the federal employment tax status of the above-named Worker with respect to services provided the Firm.

-The Federal employment taxes are those imposed by the Federal Insurance Contributions Act (FICA), the Federal Unemployment Tax Act (FUTA), and the Collection of Income Tax at Source on Wages.
+This is in reply to a request for a ruling to determine the federal employment tax status of the above-named Worker with respect to services provided for a federal agency (Firm) from Date to the present.
+The federal employment taxes are those imposed by the Federal Insurance Contributions Act FICA), the Federal Unemployment Tax Act (FUTA), and the Collection of Income Tax at Source on Wages.